mauryavundrajavarapu/my-nextjs-blog/posts/buddha.md

  1. First Noble Truth is "There exists Suffering in Life"

- 2. Second Noble Truth is "There exists cause for Suffering and Ignorance, Craving and Desire are the cause for Suffering"
+ 2. Second Noble Truth is "There exists cause for Suffering and Ignorance, Craving and Antipathy are the cause for Suffering"

  3. Third Noble Truth is "There exists end to Suffering"